Sample Sentences for

 • Soda fought for fun, Steve for hatred, Darry for pride, and Two-Bit for conformity. (source)

-conform = comply or fit in with what is "normal"
+conform = comply (act in accordance)

 • I tie my shoes in a hurry, pull on a jacket, and sprint out of the room, catching up to the line of initiates quickly, conforming my pace to theirs. (source)